 Distinguished Seminar Series

 Students enrolled in the Computational Medicine Minor are REQUIRED to attend 6 ICM Distinguished Seminars in person by graduation.
-Documentation of seminar attendance is two-fold: (1) Students must sign-in at every seminar attended and (2) students must complete the online Seminar Attendance Form.
-Contact ICM Administrative Office for further details.
+Documentation of seminar attendance is two-fold.
+For each seminar attended students must: (1) sign-in at the seminar and (2) complete an online Seminar Attendance Form.

-Following satisfaction of the prerequisites, to complete the minor, undergraduates must take at least 6 CM courses totaling at least 18 credits.
-This includes two one-semester core courses plus four approved courses selected from those listed below.
+Following satisfaction of the prerequisites, to complete the minor undergraduates must take at least 18 credits of CM courses.
+This includes two one-semester core courses plus approved elective courses selected from those listed below.
 The following restrictions are noted: